The Antidote (2012) takes a critical look at self-help looking for common advice that is unscientific, wrong, or even plainly harmful.

 The author introduces Brene Brown, author of Daring Greatly, and her concept of vulnerability.

-But I missed the connection between vulnerability and happiness, especially in the example that inhabitants of poor slums (Kibera in the book).
+But I missed the connection between vulnerability and happiness, especially in the example of the inhabitants of poor slums (Kibera in the book).

 The author seems to suggest that people in Kibera are happier because they are vulnerable.